Our Verdict

 Our Analysis and Test Results

 An all-around well-performing glove with a stellar price tag.
-This earns our Best Buy Award for its low cost and good performance on the ski hill.
+This earns a recommendation from our team thanks to the combination of its low cost and surprisingly good performance on the ski hill.

 Performance Comparison